nrkn/sm-vtmb-wad/readme.md

 ## Issues

-Scaling is wrong - mostly because Doomguy is really short
+Scaling is wrong - a mix of poor decisions and Doomguy being really short

-Textures need work - the sizes of many assets needs to be tweaked to avoid alignment issues in vanilla - tested for too long in gzdoom without checking against vanilla :/
+Textures need work - the sizes of many assets needs to be tweaked to avoid alignment issues in vanilla - tested for too long in gzdoom without checking against vanilla :/ - also they should be broken up into end pieces, middle pieces, patches etc, just brute forcing it at the moment which makes editing existing stuff and building new stuff fragile

 Lighting needs work